decentraland/documentation-creators/docs/development-guide/2018-01-12-entity-positioning.md

 // Set the position with an object mutableTransform.position = { x: 5, y: 1, z: 5 }

+// Set the position with an object (alternative syntax) mutableTransform.position = Vector3.create(2, 1, 4)

 // Set each axis individually
 mutableTransform.position.x = 3
 mutableTransform.position.y = 1
 mutableTransform.position.z = 3
 ```

 When setting a position, keep the following considerations in mind: